Logical Message Passing Networks with One-hop Inference on Atomic Formulas: Preliminaries

 where $\otimes$ denotes the element-wise complex number multiplication and $\langle x, y \rangle$ is the complex inner product. ${\rm Re}$ extracts the real part of a complex number.
 Then, the truth value of which can be computed by

 where $\sigma$ is the sigmoid function.
 This truth value function is used in~\citet{arakelyan2021complex} with logic $t$-norms.
-In the context of knowledge graph representation learning, the entity embeddings $\vh, \vt$ are usually related to a specific entity symbol in a look-up table.
-In this work, we take one step further and do not assume the embedding vector is linked to the specific constant.
+In the context of knowledge graph representation learning, the entity embeddings $\vh, \vt$ are usually related to specific entity symbols in a look-up table.
+In this work, we assume the embedding vector is related to not only specific entities but also variables.